CD90: Role in cell adhesion, extravasation, migration

 Acting through several integrins and probably a few yet unknown other receptors Thy-1 mediates adhesion of leukocytes and monocytes to endothelial cells and fibroblasts, melanoma cells to endothelium, and thymocytes to thymic epithelium.
 Thy1 expression comes on when endothelial cells are activated.
 It has been shown to interact with the leukocyte integrin Mac1 (CD11b/CD18) and may play a role in leukocyte homing and recruitment.

 Modulating fibrosis

-Role of Thy-1 in fibrosis and fibroblast differention may have some tissue variation.
+Role of Thy-1 in fibrosis and fibroblast differentiation may have some tissue variation.
 Thy1 knock out mice have increased fibrosis in the lung.
 Fibrosis induced by chemotherapeutic agent Bleomycin is also increased in these mice.

 Other roles

 Thy-1 knock out mice also show impaired cutaneous immune responses and abnormal retinal development: thinning of the inner nuclear, inner plexiform, ganglion cell, and outer segment layers of the retina.

 Use in stem cell biology

 Thy-1 can be considered as a surrogate marker for various kind of stem cells (e.g. hematopoietic stem cells or HSCs).
 It is one of the popular combinatorial surface markers for FACS for stem cells in combination with other markers like CD34.
 In humans, Thy-1 is expressed on neurons and HSCs among others.
 It is considered a major marker of HSC pluripotency in concordance with CD34.
 In human HSCs, Thy1 cells are all CD34 positive.
 Thy 1 is also a marker of other kind of stem cells, for example: mesenchymal stem cells, hepatic stem cells ("oval cells"), keratinocyte stem cells, putative endometrial progenitor/(?)stem cells.